-Highlighting the list of more than 100 horses who recorded published workouts at Churchill Downs the morning of Nov.
-10 were Take Charge Indy , Bourbon Courage and Cease.
+Highlighting the list of more than 100 horses that recorded published workouts at Churchill Downs the morning of Nov.
+10 were Take Charge Indy , Bourbon Courage , and Cease.
 The trio of stakes winners is being pointed to the Clark Handicap Presented by Norton Healthcare (gr.
-I) at the Louisville oval Nov.
+I) Nov.
 23.

 Chuck and Maribeth Sandford's Take Charge Indy, winner of the Florida Derby (gr.
 I) prior to finishing 19th in the Kentucky Derby Presented by Yum!
 Brands (gr.
-I) with an injury, breezed a "bullet" three furlongs in :35.60 with Calvin Borel aboard.
-It was nothing but smiles at trainer Pat Byrne's barn following the work.
+I) with an injury, breezed a "bullet" three furlongs in :35 3/5 with Calvin Borel aboard.
+It brought nothing but smiles at trainer Pat Byrne's barn following the work.

 "This horse is doing so good," said Borel.
 "The race at Keeneland (third in the grade II Fayette off a layup) was an awesome race.
 I'm not scared of anyone right now, especially after this morning.
 Pat has done such a good job with this horse and this horse is just starting to get good.
 He's just going to get better and better."

-Byrne was equally as happy with the son of A.P.
-Indy's performance on a crystal clear fall morning.
+Byrne was equally as happy with the colt's performance on a crystal clear fall morning.

 "He worked super, so we're ready to go," Byrne said.
 "You couldn't have a horse work any better than that."